COVID-19

 How

-Primary course vaccination is recommended for all people aged 18 years or older, and for children aged 6 months to less than 18 years with medical conditions that may increase their risk of severe disease or death from COVID-19.
+Primary course vaccination is recommended for all people aged 18 years and older, and for children aged 6 months to less than 17 years with medical conditions that may increase their risk of severe disease or death from COVID-19.

 Most people require 1 dose for their primary course.
 People with severe immunocompromise are recommended 2 primary doses and can consider a 3rd.

-Further doses every 6 or 12 months are recommended, or can be considered, based on an individual’s age and presence of risk factors for severe disease.
+Further doses every 6 or 12 months may be recommended based on an individual’s age and presence of risk factors for severe disease.

 Why